JulianEberius/REA/README.markdown

 REA
 ===

-Implementation for the paper "Top-k Entity Augmentation using Consistent Set Covering".
+Implementation for the paper ["Top-k Entity Augmentation using Consistent Set Covering" (pdf)](http://wwwdb.inf.tu-dresden.de/misc/publications/rea.pdf).
 The following instructions allow to reproduce the paper's results.

+*Note*: A modified version of this was also used in the paper "DrillBeyond: Processing Multi-Result Open World SQL Queries".
+This version can be found in the branch "DrillBeyond".

-Creating an index of **Package rea.scoring**: Contains scoring functions for data sources.the DWTC
+Creating an index of the DWTC
 -------------------------------

 Before you can use REA, you need to acquire a copy of the [Dresden Web Table Corpus](https://wwwdb.inf.tu-dresden.de/misc/dwtc/), and create an Lucene index over it.